eaquin1/NaturalLanguageProcessing/README.md

 - API_ID
 - API_KEY

+4) Run `npm run dev-prod` in the terminal

-4) Open another terminal and run:
+5) Open another terminal and run:

 - `npm start` to start your Node.js server